-11. Further research
+Further research recommendations

-Research recommendations:

-RR1 Studies assessing the diagnostic accuracy and the clinical effectiveness of molecular-based approaches as alternatives to culture-based approaches for testing the final rinse water quality.
+RR1 Studies assessing the diagnostic accuracy and the clinical effectiveness of molecular-based approaches as alternatives to culture-based approaches for testing microbial quality of the final rinse water.

-RR2 Studies assessing the risk of endoscope recontamination and the risk of infection when using tap water for flushing during the procedures
+RR2 Studies assessing the risk of endoscope recontamination and the risk of infection when using tap water for flushing during the procedures.